 Water Cycle: Naturally, through the water cycle.

-Anthropogenic Processes: Anthropogenic process is also called as artificial groundwater recharge, where rainwater and reclaimed water is routed to the subsurface.
+Anthropogenic Processes: Anthropogenic process is also called artificial groundwater recharge, where rainwater and reclaimed water is routed to the subsurface.